Deductible Gift Recipient Status for Cultural Organisations

 • Ms Jane Stewart—Manager of Engagement, State Libraries and Archives Tasmania

-• Mr Tim Sullivan—Consultant, museums and heritage
+• Dr Tim Sullivan—Consultant, museums and heritage

 • Ms Louise Tegart—Director, Art Gallery of Ballarat, Victoria